 Use your action plan to ensure you’re on the right path and not falling behind on your project.
 If you are, this is an opportunity to reassess priorities and identify blockers, but also to ask yourself if you need any help achieving your goals.

 You can keep track of your progress in your Notebook or Planner, or use a task management tool like Notion.
 In any case, crossing items or ticking boxes off your list is easily one of the most satisfying parts of goal-tracking.

 Celebrate the small wins

 Working towards ambitious goals usually takes time, and it can be easy to lose motivation and momentum.
 A great way to counter this is to celebrate each step successfully completed.
-No need to wait for everything to be finalised to pat yourself on the back!
+No need to wait for everything to be finalized to pat yourself on the back!